 Hone the purchase options: While it can be tempting to show a variety of price points and products to appeal to multiple tastes, having too many options to choose from can confuse and overwhelm viewers.
 By sticking to the two ticket types available to attendees who aren’t also exhibiting as vendors, HubSpot avoids complicating the selection and gives page visitors a binary choice.

 Online course provider Masterclass has set the standard for marquee instructors and its offering for screenwriting is no exception, with Oscar winner Aaron Sorkin teaching the ins and outs of the trade.
 For those who search for the class using Sorkin’s name, Masterclass has devised a landing page with his photo front and center and a simple red CTA that makes it straightforward to claim a class spot.
 Video preview clips and a course outline help visitors decide whether the content will meet their needs.

 What you can learn from Masterclass’ landing page:

 Use star power: If you’re working with an influencer or have a celebrity connection, by all means put their endorsement or credentials front and center.
 Masterclass appeals to its target audience with this approach, attracting visitors who want to be able to name-drop their instructors at cocktail parties.
 The clean and simple design of the rest of the page concentrates attention on the celebrity, while the preview clip demonstrates why they’re worth paying for.

 8 keys to success for landing pages that convert

-As you can see from the variety of examples above, the specifics of your business and your landing page goal will influence the design and content choices you make.
+As you can see from the variety of one-page websites above, the specifics of your business and your landing page goal will influence the design and content choices you make.
 Even so, a core set of best practices apply.
 Whether you’re using a landing page template or decide to code your page from scratch, keep these principles in mind:

 01. Know your audience